 All graduate courses are offered in the evening.

-Nondegree applicants should submit all of the Graduate School's basic application requirements in addition to a resume.2.
+Nondegree applicants should submit all of the School of Graduate Studies basic application requirements in addition to a resume.2.
 Applicants with Bachelor's Degree in Majors other than Civil Engineering

 • Applicants with a bachelor degree in engineering other than civil engineering may be granted conditional admission.